retrohun/pcem/README.md

   -DUSE_PCAP_NETWORKING=ON   : Build with pcap networking support.
 (Needs USE_NETWORKING to compile) Requires libpcap.
   -DUSE_ALSA=OFF             : Build with support for MIDI output through ALSA.
 Requires libasound.
 (Linux Only) -DFORCE_X11=ON             : Enables a hack to force X11 on Wayland systems.
 See #128 for details.
 (Linux Only) -DPLUGIN_ENGINE=ON         : Build with plugin support.
 Builds libpcem-plugin-api and links PCem with it.
+  -DPCEM_MARCH=x86_64-v2     : Change the architecture used for generated instructions, by default we set it for
+                               >= Nehalem for Intel, and >= Bulldozer for AMD.
 ```

 If you are using -DCMAKE_BUILD_TYPE=Debug, there are some more debug options you can enable if needed